 The explosion in eCommerce activity has particularly strong implications for eGrocery.
 The average online basket size is 15 – 30 items and if all these are handpicked, the energy, time and labor costs add up massively.
 Given the staff shortages most markets are experiencing, an automated grocery warehouse is a powerful way to plug the gaps.
 They also save space, which means lower real estate or floor rent costs.

-The Swedish surplus food firm, , gives us a real-life example of how it works.
+The Swedish surplus food firm, Matsmart, gives us a real-life example of how it works.
 This leading eGrocer invested in an AutoStore solution after hitting peak capacity in 2021.

-With 149 AutoStore robots, Matsmart enjoyed impressive results: namely a threefold boost on previous capacity, with 6,000 picked items per hour.
+With 149 AutoStore robots, Matsmart achieved impressive results: namely a threefold boost on previous capacity, with 6,000 picked items per hour.

 When storing groceries, certain goods need to be kept at different temperatures.
 As the operating temperature for AutoStore ranges from 0°C to 35°C, it is advantageous for an eGrocery operation because it can cope with, and indeed perform perfectly, in dramatic climatic changes.

-More and more customers want the products they buy to be sustainable and a growing number of providers have responded to this.
+More and more customers want the products they buy to be sustainable, and a growing number of warehouse automation systems providers have responded to this.
 For example, AutoStore uses batteries in its robots that are both rechargeable and capable of producing energy on their own.
 Impressively, the energy used by ten robots is equal to that of just one vacuum cleaner.